U.S. Unemployment Rate Drops To 3.7 Percent, Lowest In Nearly 50 Years

 The U.S. jobless rate dropped to 3.7 percent in September — the lowest since 1969, though the economy added a lower-than-expected 134,000 jobs, the Bureau of Labor Statistics said.
 The jobless rate fell from August's 3.9 percent.

-Wage growth slowed last month, with average hourly earnings up 2.8 percent from a year earlier.
+Average earnings rose 8 cents, to $27.24 per hour last month.
+But wage growth slowed, with average hourly earnings up 2.8 percent from a year earlier, compared with a 2.9 percent increase in August.

-The economy has now added jobs for nearly 8 straight years.
+The economy has now added jobs for nearly eight straight years.

 Private economists had forecast that the economy would pick up 180,000 jobs in September.
 The net jobs created in July and August were revised sharply upward by a combined 87,000 — offsetting September's weaker showing.